 Revocable living trust

 One of the most popular types of trusts is a revocable living trust.
 An individual typically establishes a revocable living trust to avoid probate and provide specific instructions on how they want their assets distributed after they die.

 One of the key characteristics of revocable living trusts is that they can be revoked or changed at any time by the grantor.

-An irrevocable trust cannot be revoked or changed by the grantor once it's created (unless all beneficiaries agree).
+An irrevocable trust cannot be revoked or changed by the grantor once it's created.
 The main benefits of an irrevocable trust are minimizing estate taxes and protecting assets from creditors.

-An irrevocable trust has beneficial tax treatment because it can remove certain assets from the grantor's taxable estate.
-Once an asset is transferred into an irrevocable trust, you no longer own it; the trust owns it for the benefit of the trust beneficiaries.
+An irrevocable trust can remove certain assets from the grantor's taxable estate.
+Once an asset is transferred into an irrevocable trust, the grantor no longer owns it; the trust owns it for the benefit of the trust beneficiaries.

-Irrevocable trusts are particularly beneficial for those that work in high-risk professions that may leave them vulnerable to lawsuits, such as attorneys, doctors, and business owners.
+Irrevocable trusts are particularly beneficial for those who work in high-risk professions that may leave them vulnerable to lawsuits, such as attorneys, doctors, and business owners.